wesbragagt/pg-copy-vs-insert/README.md

 # Insert, Batch Insert and Copy

-Goal is to measure the time it takes to read 1000000 rows of data from a csv and insert into postgres sql.
+Goal is to measure the time it takes to read 1,000,000 rows of data from a csv and insert into a postgres database.

 ## Getting Started